Werner Schröer: North Africa

 On 29 August 1941, Schröer engaged in aerial combat with the top Australian ace Clive Caldwell of No. 250 Squadron RAF north-west of Sidi Barrani.
 In the course of the battle Schröer damaged Caldwell's P-40 "Tomahawk".
 Caldwell suffered bullet wounds to the back, left shoulder, and leg but was still able to shoot down Schröer's wingman and heavily damage Schröer's own aircraft and thus forced him to disengage.
-According to Prien, Rodeike and Stemmer, authors of Messerschmidt Bf 109 im Einsatz bei Stab und I./Jagdgeschwader 27, 1939 – 1945 [Messerschmidt Bf 109 in Action with the Headquarters Unit and I./Jagdgeschwader 27, 1939 – 1945], I. Gruppe did not record any loss or damaged aircraft in this encounter.
+According to Prien, Rodeike and Stemmer, authors of Messerschmitt Bf 109 im Einsatz bei Stab und I./Jagdgeschwader 27, 1939 – 1945 [Messerschmitt Bf 109 in Action with the Headquarters Unit and I./Jagdgeschwader 27, 1939 – 1945], I. Gruppe did not record any loss or damaged aircraft in this encounter.
+On 3 September, Schröer was awarded the Iron Cross 1st Class (Eisernes Kreuz erster Klasse).
+In support of German ground forces on 14 September, Schröer claimed his seventh aerial victory when he shot down a Hurricane.
+The next day, he received the Front Flying Clasp of the Luftwaffe in Silver (Frontflugspange in Silber).
+In late October, I. Gruppe was reequipped with the Bf 109 F-4/trop.
+To retain operation status, 1. and 3.
+Staffel left North Africa on 22 October while 2.
+Staffel stayed.
+In Italy they handed over their Bf 109 E variants and continued the journey back home by train.
+The pilots were sent on a short home-leave before returning to Ayn al-Ġazāla on 10 November.

-The arrival in September of II.
-Gruppe from the Eastern Front allowed I./JG 27 to rotate its pilots back to Germany, a squadron at a time, for rest and re-equipment with the improved Bf 109 F. However, this could not prevent the Axis forces being routed out of Cyrenaica by the British Operation Crusader.